ThinkParQ/beegfs-csi-driver/docs/usage.md

 ## Best Practices
 * While multiple Kubernetes clusters can use the same BeeGFS file system, it is not recommended to have more than one cluster use the same `volDirBasePath` within the same file system.
+* Do not rely on Kubernetes [access modes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes) to prevent directory contents from being overwritten, and set sensible permissions, especially on static directories containing shared datasets (more details [below](#read-only-and-access-modes-in-kubernetes)).

 ## Notes for BeeGFS Administrators

+### General

+* By default the driver uses the beegfs-client.conf file at */etc/beegfs/beegfs-client.conf* for base configuration.
+Modifying the location of this file is not currently supported without changing kustomization files.

 ### Memory Consumption with RDMA
-For performance (and other) reasons each persistent volume used on a given Kubernetes node has a separate mount point.
+For performance (and other) reasons each Persistent Volume used on a given Kubernetes node has a separate mount point.
 When using remote direct memory access (RDMA) this will increase the amount of memory used for RDMA queue pairs between BeeGFS clients (K8s nodes) and BeeGFS servers.
 As of BeeGFS 7.2 this is around 12-13MB per mount for each client connection to a BeeGFS storage/metadata service.

 Since clients only open connections when needed this is unlikely to be an issue, but in some large environments may result in unexpected memory utilization.
 This is much more likely to be an issue on BeeGFS storage and metadata servers than the Kubernetes nodes themselves (since multiple clients connect to each server).
 Administrators are advised to spec out BeeGFS servers accordingly.